kmaho17/shinpokered-rebalanced/README.md

   - Ninetales can learn Hypnosis from Mr. Psychic in Saffron City
   - Vileplume, Gloom, and Oddish can learn Leech Seed from Bill
   - Examine the Omanyte sign in Fuschia city with one of these pokemon at the top of your party
-    - Omanyte will learn Rock Slide
+    - Omastar will learn Rock Slide
 	- Kabutops will learn Mega Drain
 	- Aerodactyl will learn Earthquake
   - Ninja Scyther: Scyther can get a "ninja form" by defeating Koga as your sole party member